-The Province of Maine absorbed by Massachusetts Bay Colony.
+The Province of Maine was absorbed by Massachusetts Bay Colony.

-1679 – War between the Westo tribe and colonial South Carolina results in the destruction of the Westo.
+1679 – War between the Westo tribe and colonial South Carolina destroys the Westo.

 The Province of New Hampshire is created out of the Massachusetts Bay Colony by royal decree from King Charles II.

 1681 – William Penn receives a royal charter from King Charles II to establish Pennsylvania.